 Whether you're wearing sandals all day in summer or trekking in heavy boots during winter, your feet are definitely in need of some TLC.
 A day of walking and standing can lead to seriously tired and achy feet!

 When it comes to feet, prevention and ongoing maintenance are a must.
 Dry skin can lead to painful cracks.
 And sweaty feet can turn into an itchy, stinky problem in no time.

-Try one of these 11 foot soaks to treat your feet, no matter how they’re feeling.
+Try one of these 11 soaks to treat your feet, no matter how they’re feeling.
 Hey, even just having an excuse to sit and relax for 15 minutes is worth it!

-How To Soak Your Feet
+How to Soak Your Feet

 If you're giving yourself an at-home pedicure, start by prepping your toes with a simple foot soak.
 The best way to soften calluses is to soak them in warm water.
 Adding something acidic, like lemon juice, orange juice, or white vinegar, can help with the job.

 I like to sit on the edge of the tub—or heck, take a long bath—to soften things up.

 The bowl is pretty, but I know everything in it will inevitably end up all over my floor.
 And if you plan to repaint your toes, then be sure to take off all of the old polish before you soak.